A Message from the Head of School

 Ms Mills has a degree in English Language, Language Acquisition and Language Disorders from the University of Essex, and PGCE from the Institute of Education, University College London.

-Ms Mills joins Phoenix House as a Primary Class Teacher and is excited to be bringing her unique and creative style of teaching all the way from England.
-The children’s learning and development is crucial for Ms Mills and she is proud of every single child she teaches.
+Ms Mills highly values the learning and development of her pupils and is proud of every single child she teaches.
 Her passion for teaching grew during her time in Thailand, where she taught English to some incredible students.
+She loves animals and is a huge fan of anything Disney.

 Mr Speed holds a Masters Degree in English Literature from the University of Lancaster, alongside a PGCE from Manchester University.
-He joins us here at Phoenix House, Tokyo as a Primary Class Teacher, having taught previously in Hong Kong and the UK where he has a range of experience in the different primary year groups.
+He has a range of experience in the different primary year groups, having taught previously in Hong Kong and the UK.

-Joining us as a Primary Class Teacher, Mrs. Mrs Hawkins has a degree in Psychology and has been teaching for 25 years both in the UK, at state schools and a prep school and at two very different schools in Dubai where she has lived for the last ten years.
+Ms Hawkins has a degree in Psychology and has been teaching for 25 years both in the UK, at state schools and a prep school and at two very different schools in Dubai where she lived for ten years.
 She has taught in various year groups, is qualified as an Advanced Skills Teacher, Leading Maths Teacher and been head of Maths and Computing.

-Ms Zakria is currently teaching English in an ‘Outstanding’ London and joins Phoenix House as the Middle School English Teacher.
-Her teaching journey began shortly after graduating from Queen Mary, University of London with a BA (Hons) in English Literature and Linguistics after which she worked as an English Teaching Assistant in Thailand with The British Council.
+Ms Zakria's teaching journey began shortly after graduating from Queen Mary, University of London with a BA (Hons) in English Literature and Linguistics after which she worked as an English Teaching Assistant in Thailand with The British Council.
 After returning from Thailand, she worked as a SEND Teaching Assistant for two years before being offered the opportunity to train as a teacher.

 Outside of teaching, Ms Zakria enjoys travelling, going to the theatre and, during lockdown, has developed a newfound love for baking copious amounts of sweet treats!